gmoraleda/moraleda.info/_posts/2020-11-17-baby-watch.md

 I have zero experience with watchOS.
 The app I wanted to build would be some sort of TableView where each cell would have a background color and some emojis perhaps.
 Emojis are fun.
 I can do this fairly quickly with UIKit.
 What about the Apple Watch?

-Well, now you can build a standalone watchOS App using SwitfUI even faster.
+Well, now you can build a standalone watchOS App using SwiftUI even faster.
 The App is 50 lines of code.
 Yes.
 Fifty.
 And is ridiculously easy to follow:

 {% highlight swift %}